 Can I buy the Hip Thruster anywhere else?

 At present we are the only retailer of Hip Thrusters, as it has been designed and patented by us.

 Section 2: Purchasing

-Just click on “Buy Now” above and add the Hip Thruster to your shopping cart.
+Just click on “Add to Cart” and add your Hip Thruster product to your shopping cart.
 You can increase the quantities in your cart as required and then checkout.

 You will be taken to the checkout page to provide your payment details and review your purchase (with shipping costs added), add a discount code if you have one, and confirm your purchase.

-If you want to purchase 5 or more units, you are eligible for our distributor discounts.
+If you want to purchase 5 or more Hip Thruster units, you are eligible for our distributor discounts.
 Learn more and request a quote on the distributor page.